Winter of 2009–10 in Great Britain and Ireland: 5 January

 The Met Office issued weather warnings for every region in the UK except the Northern Isles.
 An extreme weather warning was issued for southern areas for overnight snowfall which could have brought accumulations from 25 to 40 cm.
 BBC Weather and the Met Office also warned that temperatures in the Highlands of Scotland could drop to -20 C later in the week.
 The Met Office also confirmed that the UK is experiencing the longest prolonged cold spell since December 1981.
 The Harrogate district endured over six inches and had been a regular feature on BBC News broadcasts.

 A local record of 48 cm of snow was lying in Aviemore and 3 to 4 ft of snow was recorded within the Cairngorms National Park.
 Most parts of Scotland had further snowfalls during the night of 4/5 January.

 Due to shortage of road grit conventionally made from rock salt, road grit was being made by or for road-gritters from cooking-type salt mixed with builders' sand, and the public bought up large amounts of cooking salt and table salt from food shops to put on their paths and drives.
-The Government was reported to have reallocated reserve supplies of road salt and grit from Oxfordshire and Buckinghamshire and sent it to Cumbria and Fife due to the higher priority of even lower salt and grit reserves, along with the greater snow clearance work, according to Radio Oxford.
+The Government was reported to have reallocated reserve supplies of road salt and grit from Oxfordshire and Buckinghamshire and sent it to Cumbria and Fife due to the higher priority of even lower salt and grit reserves, along with the greater snow clearance work, according to BBC Radio Oxford.